 JMCO / Judy's Magic Cast-On

-Judy Becker published a new provisional cast-on in 2006 [Ref 2] which developed some of the ideas from the cast-ons above.
+Judy Becker published a new cast-on in 2006 [Ref 2] which developed some of the ideas from the cast-on's above.
 It has proved extremely popular and has become known simply as Judy's Magic Cast-On, or just JMCO for short.
-This produces an excellent cast-on for toe-up socks, bags and other items where an invisible cast-on is required.
+This can be used either as a provisional cast-on using waste yarn, or as a final cast-on if the main yarn is used.
+It produces an excellent start for toe-up socks, bags and other items where an invisible cast-on is required.

 It is easiest to work using a circular needle since the back needle tip can be pulled out of the way after the cast-on, slipping the stitches onto the needle cord behind.
 Then it is easy to work the first round of stitches.